AndreaPerna99/autonomous-sanitize-robot/README.md

   House
   ```

-The robot will navigate to each room and perform a **Boustrophedon Decomposition** to sanitize it completely with UV lamps.
+🛡️ Using the **Boustrophedon decomposition algorithm**, the robot covers every square meter of the room by moving along parallel tracks while activating the UV lamps.

 ---